 Widespread hyperpigmentation can be caused by

 Hormonal changes may increase melanin production and darken the skin in Addison disease, in pregnancy, or with hormonal contraceptive use.
-A liver disorder called primary biliary cirrhosis may also cause increased melanin production.
+A liver disorder called primary biliary cholangitis (previously called primary biliary cirrhosis) may also cause increased melanin production.